Avezovlab/FidlTrack/README.md

 being locally optimal.
-The Ambiguity Score is the percentage of ambiguous displacements found in all trajectories and is a good measure of the fidelity of a dataset, as according to our simulations
-> 50% of tracking errors happen at ambiguous displacements.
+The Ambiguity Score is the percentage of ambiguous displacements found in all trajectories and is a good measure of the fidelity of a dataset, as according to our simulations more than 50% of tracking errors happen at ambiguous displacements.
 Note however that ambiguity is a conservative measure and not all ambiguous displacements are necessarily erroneous.